Updated: Aug 19, 2022

 During the Practice

-- Slow down your thoughts by focusing on the breath.
+Slow down your thoughts by focusing on your breath.

 After the Practice

-- Rushing out of the mat soon after the asana practice must be avoided.
+Rushing out of the mat soon after the asana practise must be avoided.

 A lot of time for Shavasana where you give time for your body to rejoice the essence of your practice.